mdn/content/files/en-us/web/api/sharedstoragerunoperation/index.md

 ## Instance methods

 - {{domxref("SharedStorageRunOperation.run", "run()")}} {{Experimental_Inline}}
-  - : Defines the structure that the `run()` method defined inside a run output gate operation should conform to.
+  - : Defines the structure to which the `run()` method defined inside a Run output gate operation should conform.

 ## Examples